fru-io/handbook/development/issue_workflow.md

 - **actionable**: Requests that are ready to be handed to development for scheduling.

+- **blocker**: This request is preventing another issue within the an sprint from being worked on.
+Ideally, this should be prioritized above other requests.

 - **hibernate**: Requests that we are not interested in pursuing at this time, but would like to leave open to revisit at a later date.

 - **incubate**: Requests that are within 1-2 sprints and need additional clarity.